Education Phrases & Language That Need To Die

 Do you mean resourceful and driven by the right thinking habits?

 Do you mean a creative visionary able to conjure visuals, concepts, and designs out of thin air?

 What is often meant by “smart” means “good at the game of school.”
 Let’s find new language.

 Policies are vague, general rules to manage situations that require specific, careful thinking.
 And they’re everywhere in education.

 No explanation on this one either.
 Just annoys me.
 Too many meetings?

 And then this useless label gets tossed around in communities by well-intentioned families just trying to help their children get the best education possible.

 And worse, it implies the opposite: bad school.
 That’s like saying “bad city,” or “bad family.”
-And making these kinds of judgments can often serve to help “good schools” know exactly how to tidy themselves to keep that shaky label, like a restaurant kitchen knowing when the health inspector’s coming and what he’s going to check when he gets there.
+And making these kinds of judgments can often serve to help “good schools” know exactly how to tidy themselves to keep that shaky label, like a restaurant kitchen knowing when the health inspector’s coming and what they’re going to check when they get there.

 Failure is not an Option